 - You will gain the knowledge and experience necessary to engage in and contribute to discussions about therapeutic issues in the commercial and academic research environments.
-As part of the course you will undertake your own research project under expert supervision, which will allow you to consolidate your knowledge and apply the skills you have acquired.
+As part of the MSc Clinical Pharmacology degree, you will undertake your own research project under expert supervision, which will allow you to consolidate your knowledge and apply the skills you have acquired.

-- At every stage of the course you will benefit from the close involvement of clinical academics and visiting lecturers from the pharmaceutical industry and national drug regulatory bodies: the programme is specifically designed to prepare graduate for future senior roles within the pharmaceutical medicine.
+- At every stage of the MSc Clinical Pharmacology you will benefit from the close involvement of clinical academics and visiting lecturers from the pharmaceutical industry and national drug regulatory bodies: the programme is specifically designed to prepare graduate for future senior roles within the pharmaceutical medicine.
 Guest lecturers have recently included staff from Pfizer, Servier, Johnson & Johnson and the Scottish Medicines Consortium.

 You will attend lectures, seminars and tutorials and take part in lab, project and team work.

 - Drug Disposition

 - Topics in Therapeutics – General Topics and Cardiovascular Drugs

 - Topics in Therapeutics – Commonly Used Drugs